Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experiments

-\textbf{Baselines.} We evaluate the performance of our method relative to popularity bias correction approaches in CF, including post-hoc method DAP~\cite{chen-front24}, interaction-weighting techniques applied during aggregation like APDA~\cite{zhou-sigir23} and NAVIP~\cite{kim-cikm22}, causal inference-based approaches such as MACR~\cite{wei-sigkdd21} and PPAC~\cite{ning-www24}, propensity weighting methods like IPSCN~\cite{gruson-wsdm19}, and a regularization-based approach SAM-REG~\cite{boratto-ipm21}.
-We also include LightGCN~\cite{he-sigir20} as a standard GNN-based CF backbone without any debiasing, using it as the backbone for all baselines as well as for our method.
-These baselines cover the major classes of debiasing strategies, while detailed descriptions of each method are provided in the Appendix~\ref{sec:baselines}.
+\textbf{Baselines.} We evaluate the performance of PPD relative to popularity bias correction methods in CF, including post-hoc method DAP~\cite{chen-front24}, interaction-weighting methods applied during aggregation like APDA~\cite{zhou-sigir23} and NAVIP~\cite{kim-cikm22}, causal inference-based approaches such as MACR~\cite{wei-sigkdd21} and PPAC~\cite{ning-www24}, IPW methods like IPSCN~\cite{gruson-wsdm19}, and a regularization-based approach SAM-REG~\cite{boratto-ipm21}.
+We include LightGCN~\cite{he-sigir20} as a standard GNN-based CF backbone without any debiasing, using it as the backbone for all baselines and for our method.
+These baselines cover all the major classes of debiasing strategies, while detailed descriptions of baselines are provided in the Appendix~\ref{sec:baselines}.
+Since PPD focuses on pure CF using only interaction data, without any user or item features or side information, we include baselines that are adaptable to this setting.
+We provide the detailed implementation details in the Appendix~\ref{sec:imp_details}.
+Our GitHub code is publicly available in the provided link\footnote{Code is available at \url{https://github.com/edgeslab/Posthoc_Popularity_Debiasing}}.